beartype/beartype/README.rst

        return np.abs(0.5*np.sum(
            polygon[:,0]*polygon_rolled[:,1] - polygon_rolled[:,0]*polygon[:,1]))

+Validators enforce arbitrary runtime constraints on the internal structure and contents of parameters and returns with user-defined lambda functions and nestable declarative expressions leveraging familiar typing_ syntax – all seamlessly composable with `standard type hints <Standard Hints_>`__ in an `expressive domain-specific language (DSL) <Validator Syntax_>`__.

-Check custom project constraints *now* with PEP-compliant validators without waiting for the open-source community to officially standardize, implement, and publish those checks first.
-Filling in the Titanic-sized gaps between `Python's patchwork quilt of annotation PEPs <Compliance_>`__, validators accelerate your QA workflow with the greatest asset. *Yup, it's your brain.*
+Validate custom project constraints *now* without waiting for the open-source community to officially standardize, implement, and publish those constraints.
+Filling in the Titanic-sized gaps between `Python's patchwork quilt of PEPs
+<Compliance_>`__, validators accelerate your QA workflow with the greatest
+asset! *Yup, it's your brain.*

-See `Validator Showcase`_ for further examples – or read gruelling details that might make you wish you had a clawful of comfort berries in your mouth.
+See `Validator Showcase`_ for comforting examples – or continue on for uncomfortable details you may regret reading.

 Validator Overview
 ~~~~~~~~~~~~~~~~~~